malik111110/sentient-core-optimisation/.documents/X-CONCEPT PROTOTYPE/blue-print-sentient-core.md

             *   Architectural Graphs and Diagrams
             *   Interactive Application UI Previews (rendered via Webcontainer/E2B for live interaction)
             *   Structured Data Visualizations and Charts
-        *   **E2B Integration:** **Crucially, E2B will be leveraged to create and render these interactive UI components and visual representations directly within the environment, allowing for real-time feedback and manipulation.**
+        *   **Sandbox Integration:** **Crucially, sandbox environments are leveraged to create and render these interactive UI components and visual representations.
+The `Chooser` utility intelligently selects between WebContainer (via the `WebContainerTool`) for frontend previews and E2B (via the `E2BSandboxTool`) for backend tasks, allowing for real-time feedback and manipulation.**
         *   **Comprehensive Document Display:** This Flow UI also serves as a central hub for displaying and collecting:
             *   Project Documents (e.g., Markdown files, PDFs)
             *   Images (e.g., mood boards, design inspirations)